-Here is the second preview of Ordo Lupus III, the as yet untitled third and final book in the series.
+Here is the second preview of The Synchronicity Code, the third and final book in the series.
 I hope you like it.
 Please comment because your feedback is valuable to me.

 Copyright © 2014 by Lazlo Ferran